CollasLab/edd/README.md

 ## Input Files
 The ip and input bam files are expected to be of the approximate same depth.
 EDD will perform a basic normalization by scaling input reads by a factor.
-This will not reflect biology if the difference between IP and Input read depth is too large.
+This will not reflect biology if the difference between IP and input read depth is too large.
 It is therefore advisable to [downsample](http://picard.sourceforge.net/command-line-overview.shtml#DownsampleSam) the experiment with the higher read count instead of scaling up the lesser experiment by a factor.
 It is up to the researcher to decide when to